tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Intelligence-Writeup.md

 SMB         10.10.10.248    445    DC               [-] intelligence.htb\Jason.Wright:NewIntelligenceCorpUser9876 STATUS_LOGON_FAILURE
 SMB         10.10.10.248    445    DC               [-] intelligence.htb\Richard.Williams:NewIntelligenceCorpUser9876 STATUS_LOGON_FAILURE
 SMB         10.10.10.248    445    DC               [@@@+@@@] @@@intelligence.htb\Tiffany.Molina@@@:@@@NewIntelligenceCorpUser9876@@@

 ┌──(kali㉿kali)-[/tmp/x]
 └─$
 {% endhighlight %}

+We can use the newly discovered credentials to check what SMB shares the `Tiffany.Molina` has access to.
+This results in the discovery of the 4 non-standard shares `IT`, `NETLOGON`, `SYSVOL` and `Users`.
+We can use `smbclient` to connect to each of these shares as `Tiffany.Molina` and check if there are any interesting files.
+Upon doing this, we discover a file named "downdetector.ps1" on the `IT` share.
+We can download this file by executing `get downdetector.ps1`.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]